Applying for a Scholarship

 You’ll benefit from having a copy of your current high school transcript (grades 9 and up) on hand, and the info from your parents FAFSA if they have that (but you can start without this).
 Having the name and contact information for your recommender, and your parents email address, will also prove helpful.

-The ACAF/Dollars for Scholars Scholarship Application will be open through February 3rd
+The 2020 year ACAF/Dollars for Scholars Scholarship Application will be open early November 2020, through early February, 2021.

-The application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on Monday, November 4th.
-The deadline for application submission is midnight on Monday, February 3rd, 2020.
-The application can be found at the link below.
-Click on the Students & Parents tab and then on the CLICK to LOGIN in the center of the page to start the application.
+The 2020 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live in early November.
+The deadline for application submission will be early February, 2021.
+The application, which is inactive at this time, can be found at the link below.
+Once it’s open in the fall, CLICK on the Students & Parents tab and then on the CLICK to LOGIN in the center of the page to start the application.
 ACAF manages around 30 scholarship programs.
 The online application system will identify those for which you may qualify – so you need only complete the one application.

 Contact ACAF if you have questions about the process.